 Likewise on the VAT posting setup.

-Let’s take an account and look at the entries and I will take an account which I know has many entries on it just to show you.
+Let’s take an account and look at the entries and I will take an account, which I know has many entries on it, just to show you.

-If I go into this account chart like this, I have different navigation possibilities that I want to show you here.
+If I go into this account chart like this, I have different navigation possibilities that I want to show you.

 From my account function here, I can go into my ledger entries and I can see all the entries on this specific account, I could also have opened this field directly from my chart of accounts.

-So, let’s say I want to see the document number 133 only in the end here, I could place myself on the line here and filter to this value or manually enter this filter on this value and this is all postings on this document number on this specific account and if I remove my account filter here, I can see all the postings on this document number which is quite a lot of course.
+So, let’s say I want to see the document number 133 only in the end here, I could place myself on the line here and filter to this value or manually enter this filter on this value and this is all postings on this document number on this specific account and if I remove my account filter here, I can see all the postings on this document number, which is quite a lot of course.

-From each of those entries here, I could go into my process and I can navigate to see all the entries, all the posting done on this specific document number.
+From each of those entries, I could go into my process and I can navigate to see all the entries, all the posting done on this specific document number.

 So, this way I can navigate through the document number, so every time I post something in Business Central, the document number is binding it all together.

-So I can export the view that I’m looking at into Excel just by clicking here and of course it relates to the filter that I’ve applied in this view meaning my document number and not my account number.
+So I can export the view that I’m looking at into Excel just by clicking here and this relates to the filter that I’ve applied in this view, meaning my document number and not my account number.

 So, here I can see all my entries opened in Excel and I can use that for all kinds of reporting purposes.